-The 4 most common types of countertops are tile, wood slab, plastic laminate and marble.
+The four most common types of countertops are tile, wood slab, plastic laminate, and marble.
 Tile countertops are difficult to save.
 The tiles are mostly made from glass and they tend to chip or shatter and break.
 Your best bet is to just let them break and buy new tiles.
 An imitation marble slab is easily removed, however, using a solvent and a putty knife.

 For a wood slab or plastic laminate countertop, look underneath inside the cabinet to locate the fasteners.
 Typically nails or screws are used.
 Take them out carefully and make sure you keep track of any salvageable screws.
 You never know when you might need them for another project.

-If there is a sink in your counter top, it has to come out first.
+If there is a sink in your countertop, it has to come out first.
 Start by removing the screws holding the sink in.
 Next take a hammer and hit the sink to remove the countertop seal.
 Then lift out the sink and set it aside.
-The last step is to use a pair of pliers to take off the 2 plastic nuts underneath that hold the faucet on.
+The last step is to use a pair of pliers to take off the two plastic nuts underneath that hold the faucet on.
 Pull out the faucet and you are done.

 First you have to decide whether or not you want to save the trim molding.
-If you don’t, then all you have to do is take a screw driver or slim pry bar, wedge it underneath the trim, and pull the trim straight through the nail.
+If you don’t, then all you have to do is use a screwdriver or slim pry bar.
+Wedge it underneath the trim and pull the trim straight through the nail.
 Pound the nails into the cabinets so no one gets caught on them by accident.